thineikhaing/timesheet_app/README.md

 # Timesheet Applcation

-Timesheet Applcation is a system that focuses primarily on managing the attendance of employees and makes easy for you to track your monthly and weekly hours balance.
+Timesheet Applcation is a system that focuses primarily on managing the attendance and makes easy for you to track your monthly and weekly hours balance.

 ## Live Version